Samantha Rise

 Rise continued in the Instagram post: “The flood of misinformation lasts *exactly* as long as its needed to justify genocide.
 Israeli has dropped 6,000+ bombs in seven days, promising a Nakba so cruel it will make the world forget the first in 1948.”

 The term “Nakba” is generally translated as “catastrophe” in Arabic, referring to the outcome of the 1948 Arab-Israeli War.
-It is a term often used to delegitimize the creation of the State of Israel by defining it as a catastrophe.
+It is a term used to delegitimize the creation of the State of Israel by drawing a comparison to the Holocaust, known in Hebrew as the Shoah, meaning “catastrophe.”

 On December 11, 2023, Rise posted on Instagram: “...In 50 years we will be celebrating the day that Palestine was liberated from Israel.
 Sing and march and chant and hug and hold and defend that truth until it is real.”